angadsalaria/play-vue-seed/README.md

 ## Production Build

 Notice that the Vue app is missing the traditional `webpack.config.js`.
 And instead we see a `vue.config.js`.
-This is because Vue CLI 3 abstracts this out and comes with a bare-bones webpack setup out of the box.
+This is because Vue CLI 3 abstracts out the webpack config and comes with a bare-bones webpack setup out of the box.

 This does not mean though that we cannot add to the webpack config.
-This can be done by providing webpack config as part of `configureWebpack` object in `vue.config.js`.
+It can be done by providing webpack config as part of `configureWebpack` object in `vue.config.js`.

-This template keeps all the additional webpack config in a separate file called `vue.webpack.config.js` and imports it in `vue.config.js`.
+In this app template, we keep all the additional webpack config in a separate file called `vue.webpack.config.js` and import it in `vue.config.js`.

 To invoke the prod build, simply issue below sbt command:
 > sbt dist